atlaspak/FundaSorterApi/README.md

 As stated in the name this controller is obsolete, I am fully aware that I shouldn't keep this in the repo.
 Just to demonstrate the thought process.

-### DebugController
-This one is a direct backdoor to the data storage.
-I cannot guarantee its functionality.
-It's nice to have this controller during the development time to test other features.

 ## Other features
 ### CacheConnection
 This file contains connection details and a connector to the Redis database.